-Ultra-Decking offers little or no maintenance compared to regular wood or timber decking.
-You still need to take care of your composite deck from Ultra Decking, but nothing compared to maintaining regular wood decking.
+Ultra Decking offers little or no maintenance compared to regular wood or timber decking.
+You still need to take care of your Ultra Decking composite deck, but nothing compared to maintaining regular wood decking.

-Don’t let liquid spillage sit on traditional first-generation composite decking.
-Wipe away with a damp sponge or cloth and sweep clean with a soft brush.
-Composite decking is made with recycled plastics and wood fibres with dirt & dust easily absorbed into the boards after rain or snow.
+Don’t let liquid spillages sit on traditional first-generation composite decking.
+Wipe them away with a damp sponge or cloth and sweep clean with a soft brush.
+Composite decking is made with recycled plastics and wood fibres.
+Hence, dirt & dust are easily absorbed into the boards after rain or snow

 A quick hose down and a soft brush will ensure your decking looks great for decades to come.
-No need to worry about the yearly task of resealing, staining or dealing with splinters, even worse slipping on your old wooden deck.
+There is no need to worry about the yearly task of resealing, staining or dealing with splinters, or even worse, slipping on your old wooden deck.

-Below are a few tips to help you keep your composite decking looking great and to ensure little or no maintenance for years to come.
-Following these tips will help keep your new composite decking to stand up to the elements and give you a great place to relax and enjoy your deck and garden, every day.
+Below are a few tips to help keep your composite decking looking great and to ensure little or no maintenance for years to come.
+Following these tips will help you keep your new composite decking standing up to the elements and give you a great place to relax, enjoy your deck and garden every day

 All outdoor decking requires cleaning.
-Composite decking is ultra-low maintenance, but this doesn’t mean maintenance free.
-Some general cleaning will ensure the life span of your Ultra-Decking for decades to come.
-When cleaning, firstly use a broom or soft brush to remove any excess leaves and debris leaving the surface area ready to be cleaned.
-Using a garden hose or apply a bucket of warm water to clean the surface area of your decking.
-Once applied use a soft-bristle brush to scrub the surface of the decking area.
-Then prepare a bucket of warm light soapy water and apply, leave to stand for several minutes, then simply wash down with a garden hose or bucket of clean water and leave to dry.
+Composite decking is ultra-low maintenance, but this doesn’t mean it is maintenance-free.
+Some general cleaning will ensure the lifespan of your Ultra-Decking for decades to come.
+First, use a broom or soft brush to remove excess leaves and debris.
+This will leave the surface area ready to be cleaned.
+Use a garden hose or apply a bucket of warm water to clean the surface area of your decking.
+Once applied, use a soft-bristle brush to scrub the surface of the decking area.
+Then prepare a bucket of warm soapy water and apply, leave to stand for several minutes, then simply wash down with a garden hose or bucket of clean water and leave to dry.

-In Ultra Decking experience and research an oxygenated cleaner is the best cleaning product to use.
-When you first choose to purchase a cleaning product for your composite decking, always check the label and ensure chlorine bleach-based deck cleaners are never used on your new deck.
-When applied, Chlorine bleach is extremely corrosive to any surface or material and will literally eat away at any material it meets.
-It will also discolour the deck, damage the surface and enhance mould and mildew build up.
-To avoid these issues chose a non-toxic, sodium bicarbonate based cleaner.
+Through our experience and extensive research, we have found out that an oxygenated cleaner is the best cleaning product to use.
+When you first purchase a cleaning product for your composite decking, check the label and ensure chlorine bleach-based deck cleaners are never used on your new deck.
+When applied, Chlorine bleach is extremely corrosive to any surface or material and will literally eat away any material it meets.
+It will also discolour the deck, damage the surface and lead to mould and mildew build-up.
+To avoid these issues, choose a non-toxic, sodium bicarbonate-based cleaner

-If you do choose to do a deeper clean than a quick garden hose wash, please ensure you always use a soft bristle scrub brush.
-With a build-up of snow use a plastic shovel when possible.
+If you choose to do a deeper clean than a quick garden hose wash, please ensure you always use a soft bristle scrub brush.
+If you encounter a snow build-up, use a plastic shovel when possible.